Chutlhu/PhD_Defense_slides/plan.md

 The presentation of today will cover partially the manuscript, highlighting to major contribution of the thesis.
-The first part is dedicated to the two estimation methods, the second part will present an echo-aware application in sound source localization and we will conclude with the presentation of the dataset with its validation on Speech Enhancement
+The first part is dedicated to the two estimation methods, the second part will present an echo-aware application in sound source localization and we will conclude with the presentation of the dataset with its validation on Speech Enhancement.

-### Challenges and Objective

-Current challenges:

-- Turning enemies into friends
-  - Anechoic (neglecting echoes) -> echoes are enemy
-  - Reverberation (modeling the full RIRs) -> very challenging task
-- estimating acoustic echoes in noisy environment is a non-trivial task
-- how to use properly the information?

-In this thesis we will see how to estimate the echoes and how to estimate them and how to integrate this

-- model echoes in signal processing
-- estimate echoes
-- apply echoes
-- data for validation

-### Contribution

-In the context of echo-aware processing, we can identify the following scheme

-OBSERVATION -> ECHO ESTIMATION -> ECHO APPLICATION

-contributions:

-- estimation !
-  - knowledge based ?
-  - learning based  ?
-- application !
-  - source separation !  --> not today
-  - speech enhancement !
-  - source localization !
-  - room geomentry estimation !
-- observation / data #
-  - dEchorate #

-## Echo-aware Signal Models
+## Problem statement

-In the following slides we will see how echoes are modeled in the context of room acoustics and consequently described in audio signal processing.
+In the following slides we will see how echoes and signals are modeled in the context of audio digital signal processing.

-### Echoes and Signal Processing I
+### Signal Model

-The complete sound propagation include all the interaction of the sound travelling in whole environment.
+The complete sound propagation include all the interaction of the sound travelling in whole environment starting from a source and reaching a microphone.
-This processing including different types of interaction with surrounding surfaces and objects

-- specular and diffuse reflections
-- absorption
-- diffraction, interferences and transmission
+This process can be modeled as a source-filter-receiver process, where the sound propagation acts as a filter for the source signals.

 <!-- These effects occurs in different proportion based on the geometrical and physical properties of the objects in the space. -->